zhangqianhui/GazeAnimationV2/README.md

 # Introduction

-Eye rotation has a wide range of applications in the real life.
+Gaze correction has a wide range of applications in the real life.
 For example, this techniques can be applied for eye attention rectification for formal personal or group photograph.
 We do not found effective methods for this problem.
 In this paper, we proposed a new eye rotation algorithm for fast